quovadis-btp/btp-automation/btp-context/runtime-context/modules/kyma-runtime/readme.md

 ### Error acquiring the state lock

-If you have abruptly closed a terraform apply command and now it's throwing the below error while using the terraform commands in the terminal, namely Error acquiring the state lock.
+If one has abruptly closed/aborted a terraform plan/apply command and now it's throwing the below error message when using terraform commands in the terminal, namely **Error acquiring the state lock**.

 ```